Molting Shrimp 101: What to Expect?

 Generally, speaking, there are some telltale signs a shrimp is preparing to molt.

-The most obvious sign is when you notice your shrimp standing still without moving much, or at all.
+The most obvious sign is when you notice your aquarium shrimp standing still without moving much, or at all.
 This is what I personally call the “shrimp freeze” and can last for an hour or longer at times.

 During the freeze, you may notice slight movements of their antennae or nothing at all.

-molting cycle of shrimp
+Molting cycle of shrimp

 I’ve talked to many new freshwater shrimp keepers who think the motionless shrimp on the bottom of their aquariums are dead or in the middle of dying, but often, this isn’t the case.